jrdeavila/Contact-Flask-App/README.md

 *To download flask*

-pip install flask flask-mysqldb
+$ pip install flask flask-mysqldb

-*To database on mysql.
-You can install mysql or mariadb* *In my case.
-I have used mariadb as my database, but you can* *install mysql or mariadb*
+*For to database on mysql.
+You can install mysql or mariadb.*
+*In my case i have used mariadb as my database, but you can* *install mysql or mariadb.*
-*the important is that you had created database which found in folder* *"database" called "contacts_app.sql"*
+*The important is that you had the database created, which you can find in the folder called "database" and inside the file* *"contacts_app.sql"*

 *But we still not have configurated the connection between flask and* *database.
 To do this, go to folder "public/routes/mysqldb.py" and* *configured parameters of the connection*

 *Now run "App.py"*

+$ python App.py

 # Guide